owlbarn/owl/src/zoo/specification.md

 ## The naming scheme

 - The naming of a gist: `gid/[vid|latest]/[pin|unpin]`
 - "latest" means the newest version on local cache.
 To get the most up-to-date version from Gist server, the user need to run `owl -download` command explicitly.
+The download time as metadata will be saved.
 After a certain period of time, the newest version will also be pulled to local cache by "latest".
-- When `pin` is set, a local file that contains the zoo gist dependencies of current script will be loaded; if such file does not exists, generate one.
+- When `pin` is set, a local file that contains the zoo gist dependencies of current script will be loaded; if such file does not exists, generate one. `pin` only works when the version id is specified, otherwise this flag is ignored.
 - All three part does not has to be listed explicitly.
 Expansion rules:
-    + `gid` --> `gid/latest/unpin`
+    + `gid` --> `gid/latest` --> `gid/latest/unpin`
     + `gid/vid` --> `gid/vid/unpin`
-    + `gid/latest` --> `gid/latest/unpin`
-    + `gid/vid/unpin`
-    + `gid/latest/unpin`
     + `gid/vid/pin`
+- The "latest" name will inevitably introduces cache inconsistency.
+For example, the latest version on one machine might not be the same on the other.
+Ideally, all published service should contains a specific `vid`, and "latest" should only be used during development.

 ## How each command understands "gist"